tverona1/QuestAppLauncher/README.md

 Copy this file (appnames.txt) to the following location on your Quest: Android/data/aaa.QuestAppLauncher.App/files

+Note: Multiple appnames*.txt files are supported.
+If multiple files are present, they are applied in sorted order of the filenames.
+This allows for a single "master" appnames.txt file and then additional files to override it (like appnames_custom.txt).

 ### Override app icons
-Create a jpg file per app with the package-id as the filename.
+Create an iconpack.zip file that contains a jpg file per app with the package-id as the filename.
 Example:
 com.mycompany.myapp.jpg
 com.thirdcompany.yetanotherapp.jpg

-Copy these files to the following location on your Quest: Android/data/aaa.QuestAppLauncher.App/files
+Copy the iconpack.zip to the following location on your Quest: Android/data/aaa.QuestAppLauncher.App/files

+Note: Multiple iconpack*.zip files are supported.
+If multiple files are present, they are applied in sorted order of the filenames.
+This allows for a single "master" iconpack.zip file and then additional files to override it (like iconpack_custom.zip).

+Note: Individual jpg files are also supported at the /Android/data/aaa.QuestAppLauncher.app/files path.
+These override any corresponding jpgs in iconpack*.zip files.

 ## Configuration
 The launcher can be customized by creating a **config.json** file and copying it to the following location on your Quest: Android/data/aaa.QuestAppLauncher.App/files.